 San Diego’s proximity to Mexico and Central America makes our city the perfect destination for fun events, cultural activities, and delicious bites.
-While the celebrations started on September 15th 2024, there are still so many things to do before Hispanic Heritage Month ends on October 15th 2024.
+Celebrations start on September 15, and there are so many things to do before Hispanic Heritage Month ends on October 15, 2025.
 Check out some of them below!

 Every second Saturday of the month, you can discover amazing Chicano art and cultural highlights through the Barrio Art Crawl.
 The district is filled with artwork, crafts, exhibits, and music that will have your hips moving the whole time.
 While the tour happens throughout the entire year, the vibes will be impeccable during Hispanic Heritage Month, making it the perfect time to join in the fun.